 Sixty-one percent of TA professionals believe AI can improve how they measure quality of hire, per LinkedIn’s 2025 research.
 Analytics is the least visible AI capability but arguably the most strategically important for TA leaders.

-AI-powered analytics track metrics that manual reporting can't: which sourcing channels produce candidates who stay longest, which outreach messages convert at the highest rates, which interview stages create the most drop-off, and where bias might be creeping into the funnel.
-These insights let TA leaders make data-backed decisions about where to invest time and budget - not gut-feel guesses.
+Analytics powered by AI track metrics that manual reporting simply can’t capture.
+Which sourcing channels produce the longest-staying hires?
+Which outreach messages convert at the highest rate?
+Which interview stages create the most drop-off?
+Where is bias creeping into the funnel?
+Answers to these questions let TA leaders invest time and budget based on data, not gut feel.

 The ROI Case: What the Numbers Actually Show

-Deloitte reports a 54% increase in recruiter capacity when organizations implement AI in talent acquisition, with one company seeing a 30-40% increase in candidate velocity and a 4x increase in their talent network, according to Deloitte's 2025 analysis.
-Those aren't theoretical projections.
-They're measured outcomes from actual deployments.
+Deloitte reports a 54% increase in recruiter capacity when organizations implement AI in talent acquisition, according to Deloitte’s 2025 analysis.
+One employer in the study saw a 30-40% increase in candidate velocity alongside a 4x growth in their talent network.
+Those aren’t theoretical projections.
+They’re measured outcomes from actual deployments.

 Here’s what TA leaders should expect at each stage of AI maturity:

 Pin customers illustrate what these numbers look like in practice.
-Fahad Hassan, CEO at Range, described the impact directly: "Within just two weeks of using the product, we hired both a software engineer and a financial planner.
-The speed and accuracy were unmatched."
-That two-week time-to-fill matches Pin's platform-wide average and represents a roughly 70% reduction compared to traditional hiring timelines.
+Fahad Hassan, CEO at Range, described the impact directly: “Within just two weeks of using the product, we hired both a software engineer and a financial planner.
+The speed and accuracy were unmatched.”
+Pin’s platform-wide average is 14 days, matching Hassan’s experience - an 82% reduction compared to traditional hiring timelines.

-The cost side of ROI matters too.
+Cost factors into ROI just as significantly.
 Enterprise AI recruiting platforms typically run $10,000-$35,000+ per year.
-Pin's pricing starts at $100/month with a free tier that requires no credit card - making it accessible for teams that want to prove ROI before committing a large budget.
+Pin’s pricing starts at $100/month with a free tier that requires no credit card - making it accessible for teams that want to prove ROI before committing a large budget.
 When a tool can fill a position in two weeks instead of eight, the math on that $100/month becomes straightforward.

 Why Do Candidates Distrust AI in Hiring?

-Only 8% of job seekers believe AI makes hiring fairer, while 70% of hiring managers trust AI to make faster, better decisions, according to a 2025 survey of 4,136 job seekers and hiring managers across the US, UK, Ireland, and Germany (reported by SHRM).
-That 62-point gap is a serious problem.
+Only 8% of job seekers believe AI makes hiring fairer.
+Yet 70% of hiring managers trust AI to make faster, better decisions - from a 2025 survey of 4,136 participants across the US, UK, Ireland, and Germany (reported by SHRM).
+Sixty-two points separate those two numbers - and that gap is a serious problem.

 The Candidate Trust Gap